lpurdy01/crypto-knowledge-map/notes/What_is_a_Ledger.md

 0{"What is a Ledger"}-->4["What is a Blockchain"] 0{"What is a Ledger"}-->5["What is Mining"]
-0{"What is a Ledger"}-->6["What is a Wallet"]
+0{"What is a Ledger"}-->6["What is a Wallet"] click 1 "../What_is_Ethereum" "What is Ethereum"
+click 2 "../How_a_Transaction_Works" "How a Transaction Works" click 3 "../What_is_Bitcoin" "What is Bitcoin"
+click 4 "../What_is_a_Blockchain" "What is a Blockchain" click 5 "../What_is_Mining" "What is Mining"
+click 6 "../What_is_a_Wallet" "What is a Wallet"
 ```